 Besides the policies that are included and/or referred to in this Handbook, students are expected to be aware of and to abide by all of MTCS's policies.
-All of the policies can be found on the MTCS website at MTCS.org.
+All of the policies can be found on the MTCS website at MTCS.org on this page: https://mtcs.org/policies/.
 Students should pay particular attention to the policies in Section 500 that specifically pertains to students.
 Questions regarding policies can be directed to your building administrator.